Republic of Singapore Navy: Patrol vessels

 Between the 1970s and 1990s, the RSN operated Independence-class and Swift-class coastal patrol crafts.
-They were gradually replaced by the Fearless-class patrol vessels built locally by ST Marine to replace the aging coastal patrol craft, with all ships in commission by August 1989.
+They were gradually replaced by the Fearless-class patrol vessels built locally by ST Marine to replace the ageing coastal patrol craft, with all ships in commission by August 1989.
 The first six vessels of the Fearless class were armed for anti-submarine warfare missions and placed under the Fleet as 189 Squadron, with the remaining six being allocated to 182 Squadron under Coastal Command.
 RSS Courageous was badly damaged in a collision with a container ship in the Singapore Strait in January 2003 and removed from service.

 189 Squadron was subsequently transferred to Coastal Command in January 2005, placing all eleven ships under the same formation; the anti-submarine suite was also gradually removed as the RSN refocused its ASW capability on other platforms.
 The eleven patrol vessels formed the combined 182/189 Squadron until May 2016 when the first Independence-class littoral mission vessel completed its sea trials; 189 Squadron was subsequently subsumed into 182 Squadron.

 On 11 December 2020, the final two patrol vessels RSS Gallant and RSS Freedom were decommissioned.
 Four vessels of the class were converted into Sentinel-class maritime security and response vessels.